 The Company maintains its cash and cash equivalents in bank deposit accounts, which at times may exceed federally insured Federal Deposit Insurance Corporation limits.
 The Company has not experienced any losses in such accounts, nor does the Company believe it is exposed to any significant credit risk on cash and cash equivalents.
-However, due to the March 10, 2023 Silicon Valley Bridge Bank, N.A. collapse, followed by the March 12, 2023 collapse of Signature Bridge Bank, N.A., and the subsequent acquisitions by First-Citizens Bank & Trust Company and Flagstar Bank, N.A., the Company will continue to monitor its accounts and the banking sector for potential financial institution risk.
+The Company will continue to monitor its accounts and the banking sector for potential financial institution risk.